EdwardSJ151/PublicALPR-BR/README.md

+# Warining
+Code currently needs fixing, the models will work but with subpar quality.
+Fixes are on the way.

 # YoloALPR
 The objective of this repo is to create effective methods of ALPR for brazilian license plates, using YOLO as the backbone of the project.